 S***hole Or No S***hole?
+[Updated]

 This story is a good illustration of the bizarre times in which we live.
 Trump made a good point in a private meeting with a small number of legislators.
 He may have used profanity while doing so, but he wasn’t making a speech.
 His political enemy, Dick Durbin, then ran to the press to damage Trump by quoting–probably misquoting–his private comments.
 The press jumped on the story eagerly, assuming Durbin’s account was correct and happily damaging America’s interests, as Democrats and Democratic reporters smugly told us was happening.
 Lost in the shuffle was the fact that Trump is right about immigration–chain migration and the lottery are crazy and need to go, in favor of a merit-based system–and a large majority of Americans agree with him.

 Years ago, some of the lawyers in my office had a series of cases around the country in which they were opposed by another Twin Cities law firm.
 The lawyers in that law firm were so dishonest, and so given to misrepresenting their conversations with my partners in various courts, that eventually my partners refused to have any telephone conversations with them unless a court reporter was on the line, and a transcript was prepared.
-President Trump is perhaps at the point where he should take similar measures to prevent Democrats (and perhaps some Republicans) from lying about his conversations with him.
+President Trump is perhaps at the point where he should take similar measures to prevent Democrats (and perhaps some Republicans) from lying about his conversations with them.

-Note: UPDATE: I promise I will never write another post that includes the word “s***hole,” but I can’t resist this addendum, courtesy of Jenna Jameson and via Twitchy.
-A preface: all porn performers are described as “porn stars,” much as all models now seem to be supermodels, but Jameson really was a star.
-As such, she made a lot of money, got married and had a kid or two.
-And she turns out to be a conservative who is active on Twitter.
+So: Sally Kohn, who I take it is a somebody on Twitter, tweeted this:

+Trump is kicking 200,000 Salvadorans out of the United States and forcing them back to a gang violence-ravaged and impoverished disaster zone. https://t.co/7617vDOuK7